Frank H. Davis: Move to Vermont

 Davis moved to Vermont after the war.
 He became active in several business ventures in Burlington, including the state's first self-service, coin-operated laundromat.
 He was also an account executive in the financial services industry, first with F. I. DuPont, and later with the W. E. Hutton firm.
 He was active in civic affairs, including service as chairman of the Burlington Housing Authority.
 Davis attended Burlington's Church Street Congregational Church, and served as a deacon.

 A Republican, he served on the Burlington and Chittenden County Republican committees, and was treasurer of the Burlington Republican Party.
 He also attended numerous local, state and national conventions, and was active in Barry Goldwater’s 1964 campaign for president.
 Davis served in the Vermont House of Representatives from 1966 to 1969.
 In 1968 he won election as state Treasurer.
 He was reelected twice, and served from 1969 to 1975; he was an unsuccessful candidate for reelection in 1974.
 In the 1974 contest, Democrat Stella Hackel received 66,553 votes (49.68%), Davis received 61,181 (45.67%), and Liberty Union Party candidate Ron MacNeil had 6,229 (4.65%).
 Because no candidate won a majority of the popular votes, as required by the Vermont Constitution, the election was decided by the Vermont General Assembly.
 The legislature almost always selects the candidate who received a plurality in the general election, which they did in this contest by voting for Hackel over Davis, 164 to 16.

 Family

 In 1931, Davis married Katharine Simmons.
 They were the parents of two children, and divorced in 1938.

 Davis married Virginia Hewitt in 1942.
 They were the parents of four children.

 Davis was the great-grandson of Frank Hastings Hamilton.

 Retirement and death

 After leaving office, Davis lived in retirement in Burlington.
-He died in Burlington on April 2, 1979; his remains were cremated.
+He died in Burlington on April 2, 1979.